 - 16/8 Intermittent Fasting – dieters don’t eat anything for 16 hours and then eat within an eight-hour eating window – sometimes referred to as 16/8 fasting.
 Most people eat their last meal of the day around 8pm and then fast through the night and morning until 1pm.
 For the maximum fat-burning benefit, some people choose to workout around 11am or noon.

 - Eat Fast Eat cutting out a day of eating every once in a while, you will be restricting your overall calorie levels, even if your daily eating habits remain unchanged.
-High level of self-control is required and there is real concern of becoming a ‘hangry monster’.
+High level of self-control is required and there is the real concern of becoming a ‘hangry monster’.

 - Dry Fast – is a form of fasting that is done without food or water.
 A soft dry fast includes showering and brushing teeth while an absolute dry fast (or black fast) is done without contact with any water.

 - Wet Fast –Drink water, but take no food.

 - 5:2 diet: Michael Mosley diet allows you to eat normally for five days out of the week, and to eat only 500-600 calories on two non-consecutive days.
 There are no eating requirements

 Is Intermittent Fasting safe for women?